I spent two weeks reading every CSP suspension thread I could find. Here's what I think is actually going on.

 A comma.
 A period.
 The thread is one of dozens.
 On the Microsoft Tech Community partner board there is an active discussion titled, plainly, "CSP Account suspended without notification, no explanation given."
 Another runs under "Microsoft CSP - Indirect Reseller Status is Suspended and Can't Get Fixed."

-Here is a solo UK IT firm owner describing the same loop:
+A solo UK IT firm owner in the same loop:

 "I am [a] small one man IT firm in UK that resells Microsoft mailboxes for my local clients via major MSP...
 Contacting Microsoft support is impossible with AI bots or their support people closing the tickets immediately...
 I am unable to create any orders, add mailboxes etc., and really stressing out I might lose my business."